tscanlin/developers.optimizely.com/src/content/rest/customer_profiles/dcpservices/2-create.md

 - `name`

 <div class="lego-attention lego-attention--warning push--bottom">
 *NOTE:* The DCP Service is not yet associated to any project.
-After creating a DCPService, be sure to associate a project to a DCP Service using [Update Project](/rest/reference/index.html#update-project)
+After creating a DCP Service, be sure to associate a project to the DCP Service using [update project](/rest/reference/index.html#update-project).
 </div>